Derv-OFlynn/Fallout2ndYear/03. Human Computer Interaction/Exam Revision.md

 Real world example: User of both audio and captions on video.

 <mark style="background: #BABD00;">(5.)
 Tolerance for error:</mark>
-The design minimizes hazards and the adverse consequences of accidental or unintended actions.
+The design minimises hazards and the adverse consequences of accidental or unintended actions.

 Real world example: Undo feature in digital applications

 <mark style="background: #BABD00;">(6.)
 Low physical effort:</mark>
 The design can be used efficiently and comfortably and with a minimum of fatigue.

-Real world example: An automatic door opener can facilitate access to a room or
+Real world example: An automatic door opener can facilitate access to a room or building.
-building.

 <mark style="background: #BABD00;">(7.)
 Size and space for approach and use:</mark>
 Appropriate size and space is provided for approach, reach, manipulation, and use regardless of user's body size, posture, or mobility.